-Dr. Mary Beth Nebel is a research scientist in the Center for Neurodevelopmental and Imaging Research at Kennedy Krieger Institute (KKI).
-Mary Beth also holds an appointment as an instructor in the Department of Neurology at the Johns Hopkins University School of Medicine.
+Dr. Mary Beth Nebel is a research scientist in the Center for Neurodevelopmental and Imaging Research at Kennedy Krieger Institute.
+Mary Beth also holds an appointment as an assistant professor in the Department of Neurology at The Johns Hopkins University School of Medicine.

 Dr. Nebel obtained a B.S.E. in Biomedical Engineering from the Pratt School of Engineering at Duke University and went on to pursue her doctoral degree in the Joint Department of Biomedical Engineering at the University of North Carolina at Chapel Hill and North Carolina State University.
 After completing a post-doctoral fellowship in the Laboratory for Neurocognitive and Imaging Research at KKI from 2010-2015, Dr. Nebel joined the faculty at Kennedy Krieger in the Center for Neurodevelopmental and Imaging Research as a research scientist and instructor.

 Dr. Nebel’s broad research interests include examining how the brain dynamically interprets sensory information to produce appropriate actions and how this process is altered in children with Autism Spectrum Disorder (ASD).
 She has focused on developing innovative and reliable methods for using functional Magnetic Resonance Imaging (fMRI) data to characterize the functional organization of the brain and has applied these methods to show how alterations in functional connectivity between visual and motor brain regions contribute to impaired motor and social skill performance in school-age children with ASD.